aisandler/marketing-calendar-saas/DEVELOPER_GUIDE.md

 The database uses Row Level Security to control access to data:

 - **users**: Only admins can insert/update/delete users
+- **teams**: Only admins and managers can insert/update/delete teams
 - **resources**: Only admins and managers can insert/update/delete resources
 - **briefs**: Users can view all briefs, but only update/delete their own or if they're admin/manager
 - **tradeshows**: Only admins and managers can insert/update/delete tradeshows
 - **history**: All users can view history, but it cannot be updated or deleted
+- **campaigns**: Only admins and managers can insert/update/delete campaigns

 ## State Management